xtrusia/ceph-charms/ceph-nvme/README.md

 The host's NQN is stored in different places depending on the connector used.
 For the nvme-cli utility, it's usually at `/etc/nvme/hostnqn`.

-In addition, if the host NQN is set to an asterisk (\*), every host will be allowed, and no further checks will be performed.
+In addition, if the host NQN is set to 'any', every host will be allowed, and no further checks will be performed.

 ### delete-host